AlphaHydrae/blog/source/_posts/2012-10-16-building-javascript-with-grunt.markdown

 };
 {% endcodeblock %}

 In this case, it validates the javascript, concatenates the source files and minifies them.
-That way you can just run grunt and have everything ready for release.
-Of course, it will fail if validation doesn't pass, allowing to fix any errors before you can run it.
+That way you can just run `grunt` and have everything ready for release.
+Of course, it will fail if validation doesn't pass, allowing you to fix any errors before you can run it.

 ## Moar

-The Grunt website provides a number of configuration file examples.
+The Grunt website provides a number of [configuration file examples](https://github.com/gruntjs/grunt/blob/0.3-stable/docs/example_gruntfiles.md).

-Go build some Javascript now.